Hanover Park station

-Hanover Park is a station on Metra's Milwaukee District West Line in Hanover Park, Illinois.
+Hanover Park is a station on Metra's Milwaukee District West Line in Hanover Park, Illinois, United States.
 The station is 28.4 mi away from Chicago Union Station, the eastern terminus of the line.
-In Metra's zone-based fare system, Hanover Park is in zone F. As of 2018, Hanover Park is the 29th busiest of Metra's 236 non-downtown stations, with an average of 1,238 weekday boardings.
+In Metra's zone-based fare system, Hanover Park is in zone 4.
+As of 2018, Hanover Park is the 29th busiest of Metra's 236 non-downtown stations, with an average of 1,238 weekday boardings.

-As of December 12, 2022, Hanover Park is served by 42 trains (20 inbound, 22 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Hanover Park is served by 42 trains (20 inbound, 22 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Parking is available on both sides of the tracks.
 The largest parking area is on West Lake Street, and the second largest is on Ontarioville Road, both of which are west of County Farm Road.
 A third smaller parking lot exists on the southeast corner of the County Farm Road bridge on Liberty Street via Barrington Road.